saltbo/vuepress-plugin-disqusjs/README.md

 See the table above.
 All the props are also configuration options for this plugin.
 They'll be passed to every `Disqusjs` component.
 You're still able to override it by passing down props.
 Note that if you don't set language, it'll use VuePress's $lang as default language.

 There's still one option available - `name` which specifies the name of the disqus component.
-Defaults to: `Disqusjs`.
+Defaults to: `DisqusJS`.